Father-Son theology (FST) is built on the foundational truth that we should see God as Father and ourselves as His children.

 In the first and second editions of this book, I pointed out some errors made by theologians who have promoted CT and RT.
 However, I avoided as much as possible naming individual theologians.
 Readers of those first and second editions commented that I should not refer to their errors without giving names and references.
 For this reason, here in the third edition, I have added more direct quotations and provided the corresponding references.

-However, I still hope to minimize criticism of the beloved Christian brothers and sisters who are committed to those views.
+However, I still want to minimize criticism of the beloved Christian brothers and sisters who are committed to those views.
 Anyone who associates with Christians committed to CT or RT knows that there are devoted followers of Jesus in each stream of Christianity.
 Each of these streams has given birth to Christ-like character and brought tremendous blessings into all areas of society.

 I owe a great debt to each of these Christian traditions, having been raised as a child in Classical Christendom, then later, discipled and firmly planted in Reformed thought as a young adult.